 The following linked resources cover various aspects of Industrial Revolution history, using original source:

 Download images and transcriptions of indentures belonging to two orphaned children who were apprenticed in 1811.

 Learn about working conditions in the textile mills, coal mines and factories, and download an activity sheet comparing historic and contemporary material about child labour.

 Was life better for people in the town or country?
 Were they richer or poorer?
-How did they manage the budget?
+How did they budget?
 What did they eat and how did they manage to keep clean?
-Four activity sheets to download - make a fizzy bath bomb, manage the family budget or try out Victorian recipes.
+Download four activity sheets.

 Learn about Oastler and his campaign against child labour in the 19th Century; get some ideas for running your own campaigns; download a stained glass window activity sheet.

-What were the main Acts of Parliament covering 19th Century child labour?
-Read first hand accounts of working conditions in the mills and factories (from Commissioners' Reports).
+Learn more about the main Acts of Parliament covering 19th Century child labour.
+Read first-hand accounts of working conditions in the mills and factories.